Ayşe Sultan (Haseki of Murad IV): Life

+Early life

+Ayşe's birth name is unknown, but foreign ambassadors reported she was of Greek descent.

+At the Ottoman Imperial Court

-Ayşe’s real name and origin are unknown.
-She most likely appeared at the harem by the end of 1628 and soon became the sultan’s only favorite.
-She most likely appeared at the harem in the 1626 and soon became the sultan’s favorite, but she never was his only concubine.
-However, it is not known how many and/or which of Murad IV's children she was the mother.
+As per custom, she was brought to the harem via the Ottoman slave trade.
+She most likely appeared in the Ottoman harem at around 1627 and soon became Sultan Murad IV's favorite concubine.
+Later on, she became his Haseki Sultan.
+She certainly bore him children, but it is not known how many and which of Murad IV's children were born by her, although, as reported by a European ambassador, Murad IV had twelve children by his favorite consort (and that may refer to her, but the veracity of this information is not verified).

+She was described as "beautiful on the outside but not on the inside" and was on bad terms with Murad's mother, Kösem Sultan.

-Privy Purse registers the presence of Ayşe as Murad's only Haseki until the very end of Murad's seventeen-year reign, when a second concubine, with the very high salary of 2.751 coin a day (but reduced to 2,000 after seven months), appeared.
-According to historian Leslie Peirce, this woman would have been Murad's second Haseki.
-However, other historians disagree that this second concubine officially held the title of Haseki.
+The Privy Purse registers the presence of Ayşe as Murad's only Haseki until the very end of Murad's seventeen-year reign, when a second concubine, with the very high salary of 2,751 coin a day (but reduced to 2,000 after seven months), appeared.
+According to historian Leslie Peirce, this woman was named as Murad's second Haseki, but however, other historians are not certain in giving her such a title.

 In 1633 Murad raised Ayşe's stipend to 2,000 aspers a day, where it remained throughout his reign.
 The increase was most likely linked to a general increase in stipends throughout the palace during Murad's reign, described by Koçi Bey, and was accompanied by a marked growth in the size of the harem.
 These changes were probably an aspect of Murad's dramatic assertion of personal control of government after nine years of his mother's regency.

+Last years and death

-After Murad IV’s death, Ayşe, like his other concubines, was sent out of the Topkapı Palace.
-The last mentioning of her receiving the stipend was in 1679/1680 and it is very probable that she died around that time.
+After Murad IV’s death in February 1640, Ayşe, like his other concubines, was sent out of Topkapı Palace.
+The last mention of her receiving the stipend was in 1679/1680, and it is very probable that she died around that time.